Check out our interview with addy; a platform that allows Canadians to invest in different properties across Canada with as little as $1.

 Confused about what a credit score and credit report are?
 Click here to learn more.

-How do People Use The Money From Their Credit Rehab Savings Program?
+How Do People Use The Money From Their Credit Builder Loan?

 - For unexpected expenses or to build an emergency fund